Tremors are a type of involuntary movement that can affect different parts of the body, such as the hands, arms, legs, head, or voice.

 This is a great remedy for single-muscle twitching from head to toe.
 The patient has a history of epileptic attacks and convulsions.
 Symptoms aggravate in the evening.

 Individuals requiring Hyoscyamus may exhibit involuntary movements of the face, tongue, or extremities.
 These tremors can worsen in the presence of emotional stress or excitement, and the person may display various behavioural eccentricities.

 Hyoscyamus is often considered for conditions involving nervous excitement and peculiar behaviours alongside tremors.

 Dose and Potency: Hyoscyamus 200, 4 globules at night 2 times a week for 4 weeks.

 8. Ignatia: Useful for tremors in hands while writing in presence of other people.

 It is a great remedy for tremors and chorea associated with nervous affection.
-A patient has a history of the effects of grief and worry.
+The patient has a history of the effects of grief and worry.